stylesuxx/ProxyMonitor/README.md

 ## Prerequisites
 For this daemon to work properly you will need a system that supports Dbus.
 This means some kind of Linux.
 Might also work on Mac when the appropriate libs are installed validation Brew, if anyone can confirm this, please feel free to drop me a line in the issues section.

+You need the following packages installed when on a Debian/Ubuntu based system:

+    sudo apt-get install python-dbus python-gtk2

 ## Running the tests
 From the root directory of the project run: